russelsantos19/100-days-of-code/log.md

 **Thoughts**:      I enjoyed coding today.
 So happy to solve problems!
 Five days to go to finish the challenge!
 I want to show something before this challenge ends.

 **Link(s) to work**: [Veterinary Website](https://bitbucket.org/russelsantos/vets-vue/branch/dev)

+### Day 96: October 14, 2020 Wednesday

+**Today's Progress**:  I add a time column and fix some errors in the appointments project.
+You can now set, view, and edit an appointment from any day, month, and year and do it without errors.

+**Thoughts**:      I think in the last 4 days of the challenge I should give more time like never before to be able to finish and present the appointment component int the 100th day.

+**Link(s) to work**: [Veterinary Website](https://bitbucket.org/russelsantos/vets-vue/branch/dev)